MangoParrot/placeexplorer/README.md

 # Installation
-Download as a zip, pip install the required libraries and run the Main.py function
+Download as a zip, pip install the required libraries and run the Main.py function You will need to download https://placedata.reddit.com/data/canvas-history/2022_place_canvas_history-000000000000.csv.gzip this dataset and place it in the same folder as Main.py Enjoy!

 # WIP
 This is a work in progress